 Suraj Ka Kund: Story is King Suraj Sen, who had leprosy, accidentally met with a sage named Gwalipa in his house while he was wandering the forests (inside the fort).
 Wanting water, he asked the sage for some.
 He was asked to drink water from the nearby pond which not only took care if this thirst but also cured him of his leprosy.
 Thus came the name Suraj Kund and the city being named Gwalior, after the sage.
 King Suraj Sen is believed to have built the fort.

-There are quiet a few temples to visit within the fort.
+There are quite a few temples to visit within the fort.
 The first one that you will cross is the Jain Temple.
 Now, there are two Jain temples to visit in Gwalior.
 First one, as mentioned, within the fort at Urvai Gate (west side) and the other one which is not exactly inside the fort is the Gopalchal Rock Cut Jain monument (south side).

 Other places to visit in and around Gwalior

-Batesar Temples is definitely a place which will blow your mind.
+Batesar Temples is a place which will blow your mind.
 Once upon a time, this temple complex contained around 200 Shiva and Vishnu temples.
 It was in complete ruins until a few years ago and also a place where many dacoits used for all their mischievous activities.
-Thanks to Mr. KK Muhammed from ASI, who actually negotiated with the dacoits explaining the importance of the history and restored it.
+Thanks to Mr. KK Muhammed from ASI, who negotiated with the dacoits explaining the importance of the history and restored it.

 We missed visiting the Gujari Mahal as they close at 1700 hrs.
 We visited the Bahadura Sweets Shop to try their famous Desi Ghee Ladoo.
 Try the Poha, Samosas, Kachoris from small vendors to enjoy local food.
 There is 10D if you want to enjoy some music and drinks and regular restaurants to have North Indian food.
-And we did not find anything interesting to shop in Gwalior though you can visit Sarafa Bazzar.
+And we did not find anything interesting to shop in Gwalior though you can visit Sarafa Bazaar.
 Also, if you have more than two days, do visit Orchcha, Jhansi, Ujjain and Khajuraho to explore Madhya Pradesh.

 Check out our stories on our Instagram Page (way more pictures :D) and do let us know if you have any questions.